-The impact of pellets and drops: same fight
+The impact of pellets and droplets: same battle

-The impact of a drop on a surface has always fascinated mankind.
-As early as 1501, Leonardo da Vinci recorded delicate figures of splashes in his Leicester Codex, and inthe 19th century, Worthington published the first comprehensive study on the shapes adopted by drops of liquid falling vertically onto a horizontal plate.
+The impact of a droplet on a surface has always fascinated people; as early as 1501, Leonardo da Vinci recorded the delicate patterns formed by splashes in the Codex Leicester, and it was inthe 19th century that Worthington published the first comprehensive study of the shapes taken by droplets of liquid falling vertically onto a horizontal plate.

 Christian Ligoure, University of Montpellier